 Hours: Monday-Thursday, 9 am to 4 pm; and Friday, 9 am to 1 pm.
 Student ID required.

-For more information, contact 828-652-0631.
+For more information, contact 828-652-0622 or 828-659-0444.

 Continuing Education and Workforce Development

 McDowell Technical Community College, through the Department of Continuing Education, offers life-long learning opportunities to any adult, regardless of his/her educational background.
 A wide variety of programs are offered to provide opportunities for individuals to develop to their fullest potential whatever vocational, intellectual or cultural talents they wish.